How to Set Up a Deployment Wall & Other Fun DIY Crafts

 This project is very simple and great for small children to put together.
 Simply create strips from paper.
 You can use construction paper, military-inspired scrapbooking paper, or just regular white copy paper that you can draw on and decorate yourself.

 Try to make the strips all the same length and width for a more uniform look.
 I made our strips 1½” wide and the length of a sheet of paper (11″ long).
 You can find these strips in our Deployment Wall Kit.
 Just click the pink button at the end of this post to access it for free.

 After cutting out your strips, you can add a note on the back or simply date them.

 Then connect the ends with tape linking it to the last link you created.
 Easy peasy!

 The easy way to display a quote is to print it out in a font you like and frame it.
 However, if you have nice handwriting, you can try painting the quote on a wooden plaque or on pallets.
-Check out your local crafts store of all the supplies you need to make your display.
-To find quotes, try Pinterest.
+Check out your local crafts store for all the supplies you need to make your display.
+To find quotes, try Pinterest and Etsy.

 If you’re not so crafty, Etsy has a ton of handmade gifts for the military including wall decor and decals.
 I’ve also included a couple of quotes in the Deployment Wall Kit.